madutv/nlp-wiki-data-py/README.md

 `Description`: List of initial Wiki Page names to start with.

 `Default`: None.
 If nothing is specified, items in [pickle](#--pickle-or--p) file will be read.
-If pickle file dose not exists, nothing will be done and the code exits.
+If pickle file also dose not exists, nothing will be done and the code exits.

 `Example`: